 Most of eastern Montana experiences huge temperature differences.
 It gets as cold as -45 degrees Fahrenheit and as hot as 115 degrees Fahrenheit.
 We have many apple trees, a plum thicket, raspberry bushes, and cherry trees.
 Rhubarb plants abound in our back yard as well as many perennial herbs, including horseradish.
-Our flower gardens grow lilies, roses, hostas, peonies, and bleeding heart.
+Our flower gardens grow lilies, roses, peonies, and many edible and useful plants.

 About Montana Bowl of Cherries Animals